 - TOEFL scores (official report), if applicable

-It is not necessary to send hard copies of supplemental materials if uploaded with your online application.
+It is not necessary to send hard copies of supplemental materials if your online application.

 Graduate Record Examination (GRE):

-GRE exam scores, verbal, quantitative, and analytical writing sections, are required of all applicants to our graduate program.
+GRE exam scores, verbal, quantitative, and analytical writing sections, are optional to all applicants to our graduate program.
 An advanced test in a field of specialization is not required.